 User testing participant Meg experiences the NYT free account onboarding

-I led four, 45-minute, remote, moderated user testing sessions.
+I led four, 45-minute, remote, moderated testing sessions.
 From our survey responses, I recruited participants who were not New York Times subscribers.
-We did a cognitive walkthrough with the current NYT free account and subscription sign up process in order to benchmark our concepts.
-We also tested our 50 cent micropayment idea, plus concept testing with three concepts: emotional reactions, author information, and a stay updated feature.
+Starting with a few interview questions allowed the participants to expand on their views of the news and subscription models.
+Usability testing the current NYT free account and subscription sign up process revealed users' pain points and helped benchmark our concepts.
+Concept testing our 50 cent micropayment idea, plus three other concepts —emotional reactions, author information, and a stay updated feature — guided our feature prioritization and led to further design iteration.

 From our user testing, we found low desirability for the emotional reactions and journalist information features.
 Our participants said these features would not make them more likely to pay for a subscription to the New York Times.